XGBoost GPU Support¶

 |gpu_hist||Equivalent to the XGBoost fast histogram algorithm.
 Much faster and uses considerably less memory.
 NOTE: Will run very slowly on GPUs older than Pascal architecture.|

 GPU accelerated prediction is enabled by default for the above mentioned ‘tree_method’ parameters but can be switched to CPU prediction by setting ‘predictor’:’cpu_predictor’.
 This could be useful if you want to conserve GPU memory.
 Likewise when using CPU algorithms, GPU accelerated prediction can be enabled by setting ‘predictor’:’gpu_predictor’.

 The device ordinal can be selected using the ‘gpu_id’ parameter, which defaults to 0.

-This plugin currently works with the CLI version and python version.
+This plugin currently works with the CLI, python and R - see installation guide for details.

 param['gpu_id'] = 0 param['max_bin'] = 16 param['tree_method'] = 'gpu_hist'